Benefits of research experience

 - Letters of recommendations (LOR)

-As seen in the list above, many of the most important factors are impossible for an IMG or international medical student to obtain such as clerkship grades, medical school reputation, membership in AOA etc. Therefore, IMGs need to shine in other areas such as USMLE scores, U.S. clinical rotations, and research.
+As seen in the list above, many of the most important factors are impossible for a IMG to obtain such as clerkship grades, medical school reputation, membership in AOA etc. Therefore, IMGs need to shine in other areas such as USMLE scores, U.S. clinical rotations, and research.
 The latter could many times be critical.

 Furthermore, the reputation of the program is also one of the critical factors of being accepted to a training program, and getting a research position at a reputable institution such as an Ivy league school (Harvard, Yale, Brown etc) could be very difficult.